TheMaster3558/BookShelf/README.md

 Democracy: A very simple implementation of democracy on discord. \
 Python: Eval, PEP's, and more! \
 Info: Get info about roles, members, etc. \
-CustomCommands: Create custom commands for your server!
+CustomCommands: Create custom commands for your server! \
+Advice: Get some advice from a Discord Bot. \
+FOAAS: Fuck Off As A Service. \
+Timestamps: Make some really cool timestamps! \
+SecretInvites: Get invites without dumb mods knowing. \
+Text: Dwo cwoowl stuff two swomwe text.

+## Annotations
+Everything but dunder, listeners, and commands and obvious stuff should be type hinted.